sureshbabugandla/cs-buffer-overflow-gui/README.md

 A web page with four buttons.
 Each button sends the input to a small **native C program** that runs on the server as an **isolated subprocess**.
-Depending on the input and which version of the program runs, you observe one of four outcomes:
+Depending on the input and which version of the program runs, can be observed one of four outcomes in UI:

 | # | Button | What it shows |
 |---|---|---|